What Can I Do With a Pharmacy Degree?June 29, 2018

 and development, or in sale and marketing.

-- Nuclear pharmacists: they are considered clinical specialists, who handle radioactive drugs at nuclear
+- Nuclear pharmacists: they are considered clinical specialists, who handle radioactive drugs at a nuclear

 - Laws and regulations: pharmacists in this field are concerned with regulatory affairs (i.e. FDA) and population